- Academic Affairs

 - Eye wash facilities must provide the minimum of a 15-minute water supply at no less than 0.4 gallons per minute.

 - Eye wash facilities must not exceed 25 pounds per square inch (PSI).

 - Eye wash facilities need to be flushed out for five minutes at a time, once per week.

 Contact EHS regarding specific designs for eye wash facilities.

-- General (Dilution) Exhaust: a room or building-wide system which brings in air from outside and ventilates within.
+- General (dilution) exhaust: A room or building-wide system that brings in air from outside and ventilates within.
 Laboratory air must be continually replaced, preventing the increase of air concentration of toxic substances during the work day.
 General exhaust systems are not recommended for the use of most hazardous chemicals.

 To determine ventilation requirements, assess the SDS.
 Some SDS terminology, as listed below, may indicate a need for special ventilation considerations beyond general exhaust ventilation: